-UAE 140 Introduction to HVACR Service
+UAE 140 Introduction to HVACR Service Technician Practices

-Level 1 Prerequisites: Academic Reading and Writing Levels of 6 0 lecture, 0 lab, 0 clinical, 0 other, 0 total contact hours
+Level I Prerequisites: Academic Reading and Writing Levels of 6 O lecture, O lab, O clinical, O other, O total contact hours

 This course is the introduction to HVACR for new apprentices.
-Course topics include the heritage program, use and care of tools, pipe, fittings, valves, supports and fasteners, job safety and health and soldering and brazing.
+Course topics include the heritage program, use and care of tools, pipe, fittings, valves, supports and fasteners and job safety and health.
 Related safety is covered in all topics.
 Limited to United Association students.